Reviews & First Drives

 The Battle of the Ponies: S550 Mustang vs. S650 Mustang

 The Ford Mustang has been making the same basic promise since April 17, 1964: real performance, real style, and a price tag that doesn't require a second mortgage.
-Sixty years and six generations later, that promise still holds — but the two most recent platforms, the S550 (2015–2023) and the S650 (2024+), interpret it very differently.
+Sixty years and seven generations later, that promise still holds, but the two most recent platforms, the S550 (2015–2023) and the S650 (2024+), interpret it very differently.
 If you're deciding between a late-model used S550 or a new S650, or simply want to understand what Ford changed and why, this comparison covers design, powertrains, technology, and driving dynamics in detail.

 Exterior Design